-(C) While this rule attempts to define antifreeze fluids that will protect the environment, it is the responsibility of the permittee to become familiar with safe and proper use of these fluids and to take necessary precautions to ensure groundwater protection.

-(5) Hole Size.
+- (C) While this rule attempts to define antifreeze fluids that will protect the environment, it is the responsibility of the permittee to become familiar with safe and proper use of these fluids and to take necessary precautions to ensure groundwater protection. - (5) Hole Size.
 The hole size for heat pump wells that are grouted full-length with high solids bentonite slurry (see 10 CSR 23-5.050(9)(A)) must be of sufficient size to allow placement of the pipe and placement of a tremie to emplace the high solids bentonite slurry.
 The slurry must fill the hole and surround all pipes.
 There must be at least one-half inch (1/2") between the hole and all pipes.
-If full-length high solids bentonite slurry is not used, then the following hole sizes are required:

-(A) At least a six-inch (6") borehole when the loop pipe is one and one-quarter inch (1 1/4") or greater in diameter;

-(B) At least a five-inch (5") borehole when the loop pipe is less than one and one-quarter inch $(1 \ 1/4")$ in diameter.

-(6) Hole Depth.
+If full-length high solids bentonite slurry is not used, then the following hole sizes are required: - (A) At least a six-inch (6") borehole when the loop pipe is one and one-quarter inch (1 1/4") or greater in diameter; - (B) At least a five-inch (5") borehole when the loop pipe is less than one and one-quarter inch (1 1/4") in diameter. - (6) Hole Depth.
 Closed-loop heat pump wells must not be deeper than two hundred feet (200').
 A variance must be obtained in advance, from the division, to drill a heat pump well deeper than two hundred feet (200').
-A heat pump well drilled in Area C (see 10 CSR 23-3.100(3)) that is less than two hundred feet (200') deep and cuts the Northview Formation must have a thirty-foot (30') grout plug set starting at ten feet (10')below the bottom of the Northview Formation.
+A heat pump well drilled in Area C (see 10 CSR 23-3.100(3)) that is less than two hundred feet (200') deep and cuts the Northview Formation must have a thirty-foot (30') grout plug set starting at ten feet (10') below the bottom of the Northview Formation.
 A map will be provided by the division showing the depth the grout plug must start.
 Follow the grouting requirement set out in 10 CSR 23-5.050(8) for grouting the interval above the Northview Formation.
-A heat pump well drilled in Special Area 3 shall not be deeper than one hundred fifty feet (150').
+Total depth of a new heat pump well in Special Area 3 and Special Area 4 shall be determined in advance of drilling by the division.
 At any heat pump well being drilled, per division guidance, in which perchloroethylene (PCE) and/or trichloroethylene (TCE) is encountered in a pure-product phase (also known as dense non-aqueous phase liquid or DNAPL), drilling shall cease and the division shall be notified immediately.
-The division will determine further action.

-(7) Heat Pump System Design.
+The division will determine further action. - (7) Heat Pump System Design.
 The heat pump system that utilizes wells must be designed so that the grout used to seal the wells does not dehydrate because of excessive heat caused by an improperly designed heat pump system.